-Pursuant to the process adopted by the Board, our stockholders and other interested parties may communicate with members of the Board by submitting such communications in writing to our Corporate Secretary (Michael P. Donaldson), who, upon receipt of any communication other than one that is clearly marked "Confidential," will note the date the communication was received in a log established for that purpose, open the communication, make a copy of it for our files and promptly forward the communication to the director(s) to whom it is addressed.
+Pursuant to the process adopted by the Board, our stockholders and other interested parties may communicate with members of the Board by submitting such communications in writing to our Corporate

+Secretary (Michael P. Donaldson), who, upon receipt of any communication other than one that is clearly marked "Confidential," will note the date the communication was received in a log established for that purpose, open the communication, make a copy of it for our files and promptly forward the communication to the director(s) to whom it is addressed.
 Upon receipt of any communication that is clearly marked "Confidential," our Corporate Secretary will not open the communication, but will note the date the communication was received in a log established for that purpose and promptly forward the communication to the director(s) to whom it is addressed.
-Upon receipt of any communication to the date the communication was received in a log established for that purpose and promptly forward the communication to the director(s) to whom it is addressed.
 Further information regarding this process can be found on our website at www.eogresources.com/company/ board-of-directors.